This post contains affiliate links.

 However, everything at Souk Madinat Jumeirah is expensive, so if you want to bargain-hunt and get some cheap souvenirs you should head to the Gold and Spice souks instead.

 The Gold and Spice souks are next to each other so they’re easy to visit together.
 They’re also both much more traditional and casual than Souk Madinat Jumeirah.
-Spend a few hours wandering through the stalls where you’ll see many of the same items as Souk Madinat Jumeirah for a fraction of the price.
+Skip the expensive Dubai souks tour and simply spend a few hours wandering through the stalls on your own, where you’ll see many of the same items as Souk Madinat Jumeirah for a fraction of the price.

 7. Catch a show at the Dubai Fountains